-Today would have been the 90th birthday of one of the great poets of our time.
+Yesterday would have been the 93rd birthday of one of the nation’s finest writers.

 Maya Angelou was an author, poet, dancer, actress and singer.
 Over her 50 year career, she wrote numerous plays, movies, and television shows, published seven autobiographies, three books of essays and several acclaimed books of poetry.
 She received dozens of awards including a Pulitzer Prize nomination, a Tony Award nomination, three Grammys for her spoken word albums, the National Medal of Arts, the Lincoln Medal and the Presidential Medal of Freedom.
 She was a civil rights activist, served on two presidential committees and also received more than 50 honorary degrees.